Frodo45127/rpfm/docs_src/chapter_3_1_1.md

 - `Open From Data…/xxx.pack`: Open the selected PackFile from the *Data* folder of the game.
 Requires the game's path to be configured.
 - `Load All CA PackFiles`: Creates a fake PackFile in memory and tries to load into it all the data from every Vanilla PackFile of the game.
 Keep in mind that this takes a while.
 - `Change PackFile Type`: Allows you to change the open PackFile's Type and configure some options for it.
+- `Load Template`: Allows you to load a template into the open PackFile.

 About the **PackFile Types**, it's what the game uses to *load in order* all the data of the game.
 There are the following types, in *the order the game will load them*:
 - `Boot`: Used by *boot.pack*.
 Not useful for modding.
 First to load.